isg-software/tablesorter-pagercontrols/README.md

       </form>
     </div>

 When calling the `tablesorterPager` plug-in, you may then “connect” these controls with the pager by setting corresponding options to the classes of the controls.
+This way, the plug-in is “wired” to your controls and adds the application logic to your UI.

+While that is a clear separation of logic (in javascript) and user interface (in HTML) and offers you great freedom of UI design, I personally was looking for a solution which (just like the main `tablesorter` functionality) is directly applicable to any table in my web application's output without requiring the web app itself to include controls into its output.

-The goal of _this_ plug-in is to get rid of pager-specific HTML mark-up in the document.
-So, if you want to dynamically apply a table sorter and pager to one or more tables inside some HTML document via JavaScript, while the HTML really only holds the data table, have a look at this plug-in.
+So, the goal of _this_ plug-in is to get rid of pager-specific HTML mark-up in the document.
+If you, too, want to dynamically apply a table sorter and pager to one or more tables inside some HTML document via JavaScript, while the HTML really only holds the data table, have a look at this plug-in.

 Instead of manually adding controls like those shown above to your HTML document and calling the `tablesorterPager` plug-in, you simply call this `appendTablesorterPagerControls` plug-in on your jQuery resultset.
 It automatically appends a `div` element beneath the table holding the default controls and then internally applies the `tablesorterPager`, ‘wiring’ it to the inserted controls.